Dynatrace and load testing tools integration

 TSN in our example below).

 As a result, this rule creates a separate trackable request for each test step.
 Because request naming rules produce distinct service requests, each request is independently baselined and monitored for performance anomalies.
-If you've marked requests as key requests, these requests will be separately accessible via the Dynatrace Timeseries API endpoint.
+If you've marked requests as key requests, these requests will be separately accessible via the Dynatrace Metrics API v1 endpoint.

 Multidimensional analysis views on each service overview page.
 This is useful for monitoring the evolution of your load tests overtime.
-In the example below we've charted response time for each test step name.
+In the example below, we've charted response time for each test step name.

 Compare view enables you to compare critical service-request metrics (Response time, Failures, CPU, and Load) between two load tests.